Miserlou/zappa-django-utils/README.md

 **ZDU** includes the ability to use a S3-synced SQLite database as a Django database engine.

+This will cause problems for applications with high loads of concurrent writes, but it scales very well for high-read applications that don't have concurrent writes (like CMSes), and it's orders of magnitude cheaper than AWS RDS.

 To use this, in your Django project's `settings.py` file, add the following:

 ```python